mach-composer/mach-composer-cli/docs/src/topics/architecture/terraform.md

 ## Terraform & infrastructure-as-code

-In most cases, this boils down to managing your SaaS and Cloud resources using Terraform, which MACH Composer uses underneath as the infrastructure-as-code engine.
-As a rule-of-thumb we can say: *if it can be managed by Terraform, it can be managed by MACH Composer*.
+In most cases, this boils down to managing your SaaS and Cloud resources using Terraform, which MACH composer uses underneath as the infrastructure-as-code engine.
+As a rule-of-thumb we can say: *if it can be managed by Terraform, it can be managed by MACH composer*.

 Find supported services on these pages: